Grant Williams (basketball)

-Grant Dean Williams (born November 30, 1998) is an American professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
-He played college basketball for the Tennessee Volunteers.

-Williams was drafted 22nd overall in the 2019 NBA draft by the Celtics.
-He reached the NBA Finals with the team in 2022.
+Grant Dean Williams (born November 30, 1998) is an American professional basketball player for the Charlotte Hornets of the National Basketball Association (NBA).
+Williams played college basketball for the Tennessee Volunteers.
+He was drafted 22nd overall in the 2019 NBA draft by the Boston Celtics and reached the NBA Finals with the team in 2022.
+He has also played for the Dallas Mavericks.

+Williams was elected as the First Vice President of the National Basketball Players Association in February 2023, replacing Andre Iguodala in the role.

+Early life

+Born in Houston, Texas, Williams moved to Charlotte, North Carolina as a child.
+He attended Providence Day School in Charlotte, where he was teammates with future and fellow NBA player Devon Dotson.
+As a junior in 2014–15, he averaged 18 points, 9.6 rebounds and 2.3 blocks per game while leading the Chargers to a 25–5 overall record.
+During the summer, Williams joined his AAU team, Team CP3 All-Stars on the Nike Elite Youth Basketball League Circuit where he was teammates with fellow top 2016 recruit and future NBA player Harry Giles III.
+As a senior, Williams averaged 15.8 points, 10.1 rebounds, 4.0 assists and 3.0 blocks per game.

+Rated a three-star recruit in the class of 2016, Williams committed to Tennessee on November 13, 2015.

 College career

-Williams was an All-Southeastern Conference player as a freshman, sophomore, and junior for the Tennessee Volunteers.
+Williams was an All-Southeastern Conference (SEC) player as a freshman, sophomore and junior for the Tennessee Volunteers.
 He was awarded back-to-back SEC Player of the Year honors for the 2017–18 and 2018–19 seasons, becoming the first player to do so since Corliss Williamson in 1995.
 Williams led Tennessee as a third seed in the 2018 NCAA tournament and second seed in the 2019 NCAA tournament.